 The design of the actual dock is sleek with its hard angles and black gloss finish.
 The angles give it a futuristic and masculine feel that I'm really into.
 It holds up to 2 2.5" SATA drives.
 The drives don't have to be Free Agent drives as I tested with a Samsung SSD that I have for testing as well.
 The only difference is that if you're not going to use a Free Agent drive, the drives are only being held in place by the SATA connects.
 It's not the sturdiest thing ever, so I would suggest putting it some place where it's not going to get bumped.
 The LED's on the front are great.
 There are 2 sets of white LEDs that are broken into 4 little rectangles, which show how close to full each drive is.
 There's also a dim LED in the center for when a drive is being accessed.
 I'm happy that Seagate didn't use blue LEDs, as they are the bane of my existence (see my Sharkoon X-Tatic Digital review).
 Also, there is a USB input port on the back.
 This allows another hard drive to be connected and accessed.

 Also in the box is a large power adapter and a 6' Ethernet cable.
-I was really disappointed with the power adapter because I feel that if a non mobile product can't be designed to house the power in it, then it's a failure of design.
+I was really disappointed with the power adapter because I felt that if a non-mobile product can't be designed to house the power in it, then it's a failure of design.
 I want a power plug that isn't going to take up more that one outlet in my surge protector.
 And let's not get into external power bricks as they're right up there with blue LEDs in my book (I'm looking at you Xbox 360).

 Installation is quick and rather painless.
 Setup the GoFlex Net, then go to the website in the single page instructions and register the dock.
 Once that's done, you're presented with a net interface that allows you to sync desktop folder with the GoFlex's drives and access files on there.
 There is even an application that allows you to do this without going through the web interface once installed.
 All you have to do is open a folder just like you were going to any folder on your computer.